Board of Directors

-Nichole Moisant Gillett, President, is a partner in the law firm of Banks, Gilbert, and Gillett in Oklahoma City.
+Nichole Moisant Gillett, President, is a partner in the law firm of Banks, Gillett, and Gillett in Oklahoma City.
 Nichole earned her BA in Political Science and BA in Communication from the University of Oklahoma.
 After graduation, she spent time in Austin, Texas, but longed to return to the Sooner State.
 She returned to Oklahoma and earned her Juris Doctor from Oklahoma City University.
-Currently, she serves on the Board of Directors for Sharing Tree, a local nonprofit organization that has been serving families in the Oklahoma City area for more than 30 years.
+She is currently a member of the Downtown Exchange Club and actively participates in many sections through the Oklahoma Bar Association.
 Her passions include public education and helping kids transition from foster care to early adulthood.
 In her free time, Nichole curates and collects recipes, hosts dinner parties, and supports local restaurants and craft breweries.
-She lives in Edmond with her husband and their spoiled golden retriever.
+She lives in Edmond with her husband Ryan and their daughter.

 Lindsey Miller is a veteran political fundraising consultant, and the founder of PoliticalHeadStart.com, an online training site for candidates.
 In 2011 she helped start The Div, Inc, a non-profit dedicated to teaching Oklahoma kids to code, and she still serves on the board of directors.
 She is a lifelong Oklahoman and cares deeply about the direction our state is heading.
 She lives in Oklahoma City with her husband and 2 unruly, but very sweet children.